scherermichael-oss/conventional-mergebot/README.md

     This is used for bugfixes.
 A new patch version will be released.

+Instead of using a prefix in the title, you can also add a label to the pull request that indicates the type.
+Enable this feature by setting the environmental variables `FEATURE_LABEL` and `BUGFIX_LABEL`.
+You can still add a prefix to the title.
+In this case, the corresponding label is assigned to the pull request.

-For the rest of the commit message, the description of the pull request (i.e. first comment) is searched for the `# Details` heading:
+The description of the pull request (i.e. first comment) may contain several sections that will be added to the commit message.

+Use section `# Details` for additional information:

 ```
 # Details